fergiemcdowall/search-index/README.md

 A matcher is a service that generates a dictionary of words based on the contents of the index, and then returns appropriate sets based on substrings.
-The matcher is used by calling `si.matcher`.
-For example, "lon" might return ['London', 'longing', 'longitude'].
+For example, once the matcher is generated, a `beginsWith` of "lon" might return ['London', 'longing', 'longitude'] depending on the contents of the index.

 ```javascript
 si.matcher(beginsWith, function(suggestion) {